ministryofjustice/itpolicycontent/content/security/framework/data-handling-and-information-sharing-guide.md

 [Data Movement Form](#dmf) includes a copy of the MoJ Data Movement Form (DMF).
 This form must be completed for all transfers where information is transferred from a MoJ ICT system to another MoJ ICT system or external party, further details on the form can be found in [Data Movement Form](#dmf).

 **Note:** This document provides guidance for handling and sharing of information / data up to and including Impact Level (IL) 3 REST*.
-Where information attracts a high protective marking or IL, advice must be sought from the MoJ Operation Security Team (OST) and MoJ IT Security Officer (ITSO).
+Where information attracts a high protective marking or IL, advice must be sought from the MoJ Defensive Security Operation Team (DOST) and MoJ IT Security Officer (ITSO).

 ### Demonstration of Compliance